LevitatingBusinessMan/openai-cli/README.md

 You can **write newlines** using `ALT+ENTER`.

 ## Installation
-Installation can be done via `cargo +nightly install openai-cli`.
+Installation can be done via `cargo install openai-cli`.

-You can install `nightly` via `rustup install nightly`.